chantastic/sites/chan.dev/src/pages/syntax/exercises.md

 ![Snoop holding a smoking… drizzle logo.
 Issue #168 of UI Bytes.](./images/fo-drizzle.png)

 Drizzle is the TS-minimimalist's ORM.
-If want type saftey and want that with SQL dirt, Drizzle it is.
+If you want type saftey and like getting your hands dirty in SQL, Drizzle it is.

 #### Title options